 Find your new favorite seasonal draft at this seasonal beer bonanza held in Magnuson Park.
 More than 50 Washington breweries offer pours of their winter brews at this holiday tasting event (including Seattle-based favorites like Stoup Brewing and Fremont Brewing), from stouts to barrel-aged beers.

 Sip on Sun Liquor Distillery’s ever-elusive eggnog, which is made in small batches and available for a limited time during the holiday season.
 This year, the distillery released bottles of its 30-day-aged eggnog—mixed with brandy, rum, and bourbon—early at designated pop-ups and retail locations in mid-November.
-If you miss the rush, though, don’t worry—enjoy a glass on Christmas Eve and Christmas Day at Sun Liquor’s pint-size Capitol Hill bar.
+If you miss the rush, though, don’t worry—it is available by the glass at Sun Liquor Lounge, December 22-24.